 You can select exactly the set of intervals you want to train with.
 If you’re continually confusing a pair of intervals, try training just with those for a while.
 The more intervals you include, the harder your decisions will be, but the more powerful you’ll be making your new aural abilities.

 Share your accomplishmentsIt can be a real triumph when you manage to figure out a tune you didn’t think you could, you get a hard one right first time, or you squeeze in a right answer just before the time runs out… At moments like those you want to tell someone immediately!
 Step and a Half gives you the option to share your key achievements with friends – just hit ‘Share’ when your score comes up to get a webpage you can send to friends – on Twitter, Facebook, by email, you name it!
-Check out the example to the right or click here to see what it’ll look like.
+Check out the example to the right.

 A new challenge every time